MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/templates/index.md

 ---
-title: "Templates"
+title: "Xamarin.Forms Templates"
-description: "How to use the templating support provided by Xamarin.Forms" ms.prod: xamarin ms.assetid: 4453C209-C068-47D5-A49B-0ECC95C0FB3B ms.technology: xamarin-forms
+description: "This guide explains how to use the templating support provided by Xamarin.Forms.
+This includes control templates, which can be used to easily theme and re-theme pages at runtime, and data templates, which define the presentation of data on supported controls." ms.prod: xamarin ms.assetid: 4453C209-C068-47D5-A49B-0ECC95C0FB3B ms.technology: xamarin-forms